HeroOfFire45/OblivionAerospace/README.md

 A small parts package of heat shields for Kerbal Space Program and the fabulous Deadly Reentry Continued mod maintained by Starwaster and NathanKell based on the works by ialdabaoth (who is awesome) and r4m0n.

+(Forked to try and fix issues about a part dissapearance problem)

 Features:
 * Currently featuring the *Conical Heat Shield* inspired by the sphere-cone heat shield on the Mars Science Laboratory.
   * Comes in three sizes: 1.25m, 2.5m, and 3.75m.